investingsnippets/investingsnippets.github.io/content/posts/portfolio-expected-return-and-risk.md

 \sigma_{A,B}=\sqrt{\sigma_A^2w_A^2 + \sigma_B^2w_B^2 + 2w_Aw_B\sigma_A\sigma_B\rho_{A,B}}  \qquad (2)
 $$

-This second (2) equation tells us that the standard deviation of a 2 asset distribution is equal to the square root of the variance of asset A multiplied by the squared weight of A plus the variance of asset B multiplied by the squared weight of B, plus twice the product of variance of A times the variance of B times the weight of A times the weight of B times the correlation coefficient of A and B!
+This second (2) equation tells us that the standard deviation of a 2 asset distribution is equal to the square root of the variance of asset A multiplied by the squared weight of A plus the variance of asset B multiplied by the squared weight of B, plus twice the product of the standard deviation of A times the standard deviation of B times the weight of A times the weight of B times the correlation coefficient of A and B!

 So far so good!
 But where exactly does the magic begin?
 Well, the correlation coefficient is not always a positive number :O

-The correlation coefficient can take values between -1 and 1. -1 when the two assets are totally uncorrelated, which means that when the first asset goes up the other goes down at the same pace and same angle.
-1 when both assets move to the same direction with the same pace and same angle (either positive or negative direction).
+The correlation coefficient can take values between -1 and 1. -1 when the two assets are perfectly negatively correlated, which means that when the first asset goes up the other goes down at the same pace and same angle.
+1 when both assets move to the same direction with the same pace and same angle (either positive or negative direction) and 0 when the assets are totally uncorrelated.
 Values between -1 and 1 indicate a more loose correlation, but show the trend.

 Back to the equation (2).
 If we have a negative correlation of the assets, the total volatility is less than the average volatility, and if we have a positive correlation the total volatility is more that the average.